larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 cd ~ && rm -rf /tmp/yay                      # go home, remove the temporary build folder

-yay --version  # quick test | NOTE: Whenever you run any 'yay' command, do not use 'sudo' before it. yay -S --needed --noconfirm fastfetch   # The --noconfirm flag makes it auto confirms the endless
+yay --version  # quick test | NOTE: Whenever you run any 'yay' command, do not use 'sudo' before it. yay -S --needed  fastfetch   # The  flag makes it auto confirms the endless
                                         # questions if you want to install something or not.
 ```